Get Involved with Sonoma County Vintners Foundation

 SCVF Changemakers are the legion of loyal monthly donors who provide sustainable, year-round funding for our beneficiary grants and other programming support.
 Changemakers are aligned with our core goals of cultivating a vibrant and diverse Sonoma County while also helping those in our community who are most in need.
 Our automated monthly giving option makes it easy for Changemakers to support community initiatives in Sonoma County.
 Become a SCVF Changemaker today and create a positive impact in Sonoma County for generations to come.

-Sonoma County’s largest community fundraising weekend has raised $39 million to date and has been recognized as one of Wine Spectator’s Top Charity Wine Auctions in the United States.
+Sonoma County’s largest community fundraising weekend has raised over $40 million to date and has been recognized as one of Wine Spectator’s Top Charity Wine Auctions in the United States.
 Community Grants, Emergency Relief Fund and Fund-A-Need programs are made possible by contributions from our vintners, donors and members of the community for their extraordinary generosity at SCWA and support of our vision and goals.
 Our dedicated community volunteers are integral to the auction’s success.

 What Your Support Means to Our Beneficiary Partners